PandorAura/UBB-SE-2025-Grupa-4/README.md

 - dotnet add package MailKit

    ## Gmail setup
--enable 2FA on your Google account
+- enable 2FA on your Google account
 - generate an app password:
   - go to Google App Passwords
   - select "Mail" and create a custom app